Religion 325

 B 540-554 C- 475-489 F 001-429

-As usual, I will not calculate final scores and grades using percentages nor record them on the Canvas system.
-I calculate final scores and grades using my old and faithful Excel spreadsheet.
+Final grades will not be determined by percentages shown on the Canvas system.
 But you will be able to estimate your final grade by observing this grading scale.

 Exams